It’s time for us talk about time again. Also time to review another science book: Earth’s Deep History by Martin J.S. Rudwick, 2014.

 How old is the earth?
 It’s a question to which we now have an answer: 4.6 billion years.
 But for nearly all of human history people either did not think about how old the earth was (people have a long history of not thinking too much), or just held mistaken ideas about how old the earth was.
 Until quite recently, five or six thousand years was the standard, “scholarly” estimate for the age of the earth.
 Biblical reckonings and an assortment of folk legends and Creation stories sufficed for most people.
 Furthermore, the history of the earth began with the creation of people.
 Apparently, nothing much had happened until man and woman appeared on the scene.
 Well, perhaps there had been a brief “heroic” period, an age of titans and demi-gods.
 And supposedly, there had been a great Flood, etc., etc. But the vast extent of pre-human history remained unknown.
 As they say, the “story was hidden in the rocks”.

 As “savants” in France, England, and other countries around the world learned to look at the morphology of fossils and to appreciate the processes of stratigraphy and the physical forces involved in the geological record, it soon became obvious that the earth was very, very, very ancient.
 Early scientists ventured bold estimates of the earth’s age.
-The physicist Lord Kelvin applied the recently-formulated laws of thermodynamics to calculated the time it would take for a molten earth to cool to present temperatures and came up with an estimate of 200 million years to a billion years.
+The physicist Lord Kelvin applied the recently-formulated laws of thermodynamics to calculated the time it would take for a molten earth to cool to present temperatures and came up with an estimate of a bit over 200 million years.
 As fossil discoveries accumulated and scientific information was exchanged within the small, but growing, 19th century, international scientific community, the absence of human fossils remained hard to explain.

 Recent geological research – aided by modern, computerized, methods such as electron microscopy, isotope dating, seismography, as well as astronomical data – now provide a wonderfully rich picture of earth’s 4.6 billion year history – all explainable by the laws of physics operating over vast periods of time.
 Wow.